 - You could save money if your interest rate is lower

-A nonprofit credit counseling agency’s debt consolidation program may be the best option if you’re struggling to afford your bills (or, already have past due accounts) and are looking for assistance.
+A nonprofit credit counseling agency’s debt consolidation program may be the best option if you’re struggling to afford your bills (or already have past-due accounts) and are looking for assistance.
 Having a trained professional who can negotiate on your behalf at an affordable cost can be relieving and rewarding.

 Because you’re not taking out a new loan, your credit isn’t a factor.
-And, although you’ll need enough income to pay your bills, living expenses and the monthly DMP payment, you may qualify for many of the benefits — plus waived fees — if you have a low income.
+And although you’ll need enough income to pay your bills, living expenses and the monthly DMP payment, you may qualify for many of the benefits — plus waived fees — if you have a low income.

 On the other hand, if you have lots of high-interest debt but also have a decent income and good credit, a debt consolidation loan might be a better route.
-Some lenders don’t charge an origination fee, and you may be able to get a debt consolidation loan with a much lower rate than you’re paying on your credit cards.
+Some lenders don’t charge an origination fee, and you may be able to get a debt consolidation loan at a much lower rate than you’re paying on your credit cards.
 You’ll also be able to keep your credit cards and open new accounts when needed.